abhoward/capital_one/README.md

 Once you've installed Python (or if you already have it installed), the simplest way to install the three packages above is by installing Anaconda, a free package and environment manager.
 To do this, follow [this](https://docs.continuum.io/anaconda/install) link and download the installer according to your operating system.
 Once you've installed Anaconda, you should be able to run this script.

-Once the above is complete, simply clone the repository and run the script typing the following in your terminal:
+You can do that by simply cloning the repository and, in the same directory, typing the following in your terminal:

 `python capital_one_project.py`